Cinnamon Swirl Rhubarb Bread

 Yes, they contain high levels of oxalic acid which can cause renal failure if large amounts are ingested.

 Rhubarb is best harvested in spring and early summer.
 As summer progresses, the stalks get woody and won’t taste nearly as good as the younger, more tender stalks.

-Yes, most quick breads freeze well.
-Make sure your loaf is well wrapped in plastic wrap and for extra protection, you can place the wrapped bread in a freezer safe Ziploc bag.
+Yes, most quick bread freezes well.
+Make sure your loaf is well wrapped in plastic wrap and for extra protection, you can place the wrapped bread in a freezer-safe Ziploc bag.
 It will keep well for up to 3 months.

-Quick bread is a categoy of bread that doesn’t use yeast as a leavener.
-Insead, these baked goods use baking soda and/or baking powder.
+Quick bread is a category of bread that doesn’t use yeast as a leavener.
+Instead, these baked goods use baking soda and/or baking powder.
 They are “quick” because they don’t need to “proof” or rise before baking.
-Breads like banana bread and pumpkin bread, muffins, scones, and biscuits are all considered quick breads.
+Bread like banana bread and pumpkin bread, muffins, scones, and biscuits are all considered quick bread.

 - The Best Blueberry Bread from Julie Blanner